Although expected, it was hard to confirm

 asteroid A rocky object in orbit around the sun.
 Most orbit in a region that falls between the orbits of Mars and Jupiter.
 Astronomers refer to this region as the asteroid belt.

 astronomy The area of science that deals with celestial objects, space and the physical universe as a whole.
 People who work in this field are called astronomers.

 dwarf planet One of the solar system’s small celestrial objects.
-Like real planets, it orbits the sun.
-However, dwarf planets are too small to qualify as a true planet.
-So they are nearly round, has not cleared regions of space in its immediate neighborhood and is not the moon of another planet.
+Like a real planet, it orbits the sun.
+However, dwarf planets are too small to qualify as true planets.
 Prime examples of these objects: Pluto and Ceres.

 solar system The eight major planets and their moons in orbit around the sun, together with smaller bodies in the form of dwarf planets, asteroids, meteoroids and comets.